RobertoBarbosa-AurTTY/RobertoBarbosa-AurTTY/README.md

 ## 👋 About Me

-I'm a **backend engineer** focused on building systems that are **scalable, secure, and resilient** — regardless of the business domain.
+I'm a **backend developer** focused on building systems that are **scalable, secure, and resilient** — regardless of the business domain.
 My portfolio spans **fintech and payments, identity and access control, inventory and order management, and logistics automation**.

 I have hands-on operational experience inside large-scale Distribution Centers, which taught me to solve problems from the business side, not just the code side.
 That background sharpened skills I now apply broadly: **designing pragmatic solutions, communicating with non-technical stakeholders, and shipping software that actually gets used**.